laxeye/EPhIMM/README.md

 You can check `genomes.stats.txt` and `hmm.stats.txt` for missing and duplicated genes.
 Resulting alignment and tree will be stored in output directory (user defined or auto-created).

+## Options

+-o|--output <directory> - name of directory to store results

+-p|--predict-proteins - predict proteins from genomic sequences

+-a|--auto - perform autoedit of alignment (default: off)

+-g|--max-gap-fraction <0-100> - remove columns having more than N% gaps from the alignment (implies --auto)

+-m|--markers <directory> - directory with hmm profiles of target genes

+-e|--evalue <N> - e-value for HMMER

+-t|--threads <N> - number of threads for HMMER

+-h|--help - show help message

 ## Markers